 The four independent GED subtests (modules) assess skills and knowledge in the four subject fields of core high school content areas:

 - Social Studies

-The latest edition of the GED exam was instituted in January 2014 and test-takers’ writing skills are measured all through the exam as opposed to in a separate test as was the case before.
+The latest edition of the GED exam was instituted in January 2014, and a test-taker’s writing skills are measured all through the exam as opposed to in a separate test, as was the case before.

 The latest GED exam version requires students to command more advanced analytical and reasoning skills and a deeper and broader understanding of the presented material.

-Students that successfully take the four GED modules will receive a GED credential (depending on the state this could be a certificate or a diploma) which has technically the same validity as a common high school diploma.
+Students that successfully take the four GED modules will receive a GED credential (depending on the state, this could be a certificate or a diploma).
+The GED diploma has technically the same validity as a common high school diploma.

 Is a GED worth getting?